SPoVi/My_Python/HackerRank/README.md

     -__Swap Case__: Change upper to lower and lower to upper letters in a string.

+    -__Mutations__:Read a given string, change the character at a given index and then print the modified string.

 - __Tuples__:
     -__Tuples__:Given an integer, n , and n space-separated integers as input, create a tuple,t , of those n integers.
 Then compute and print the result of hash(t).
 ---